ab5tract/new_media/thesis/final_sprint/introduction.md

 :	Are you getting the picture?

-Aymeric Mansoux, also of the Networked Media design faculty at the Piet Zwart Institute, describes the critical engagement in the error message, common to GNU/Linux distributions, found in the Totem media player program complaining of a missing codec library that is required to decode common patent-encumbered media formats such as MPEG-Layer 3 (Cramer, Mansoux, and Murtaugh 2010).
+In a presentation at the Libre Graphics Meeting 2010, Florian Cramer explains his theoretical positioning of free software as an entry point into media criticism.
+Aymeric Mansoux, also of the Networked Media design faculty at the Piet Zwart Institute and present with fellow faculty member Michael Murtough, describes the critical engagement in the error message common to GNU/Linux distributions, found in the Totem media player program complaining of a missing codec library that is required to decode common patent-encumbered media formats such as MPEG-Layer 3 (Cramer, Mansoux, and Murtaugh 2010).
+Behind the error message lies an assemblage of inter-related issues of intellectual property rights, cultural practices, and media accessibility.
+This is a clear instantiation of a "political learning process."

+On 21 June 2010, Apple changed its privacy settings to allow the company to "collect store and share 'precise location data, including real-time the geographic location of your Apple computer or device'" (Marco 2010).

+## Caveats ##

+Free software is not, however, a "magic bullet"--tied to the open systems theory which is philosophically related to the underpinnings of the Chicago school of economics, some of the philosophical foundations of free software, _and especially open source_, need to be interrogated (Cramer, Mansoux, and Murtaugh 2010; Pasquinelli 2008).
+Liberation does not automatically lead to a distribution of tools to all those that need them.
+However, even in this instance we see the power of FloSS in its capacity to inspire critical engagement with media.